golemfactory/golem-docs/src/pages/docs/creators/golem-workers/troubleshooting.md

 {% solution %}

-You can inspect the logs using the `docker compose logs` command.
+You can inspect the logs using the `docker compose logs` command - run it in `examples/docker` directory (or where you have your docker compose file).

 To continuously view new logs as they are generated, use the `-f` or `--follow` flag.
 - `docker compose logs golem-node -f`
 - `docker compose logs web -f`